 Most Romantic Weekend Away from London

-My favorite hotel in the UK is Lime Wood in Hampshire.
-There’s no better romantic getaway than a weekend break in the beautiful surroundings of the New Forest, and no wiser way to get in the mood than a bath in one of the elegant stand-alone tubs that sit in the middle of the guest rooms.
+My favorite hotel in the UK is The Painswick in Gloucestershire.
+My boyfriend and I have stayed there countless times and have always had a great experience.
+There’s no better romantic getaway than a weekend break in the beautiful surroundings of the Cotswolds, and no wiser way to get in the mood than a bath in one of the elegant rooms.
 Love.

 How about you?
 What do you think are the most romantic places in London?